-Cashew Cream Sauce is a savory, luscious sauce made simply from soaked cashews, broth, and a few other simple ingredients.
+Cashew Cream Sauce is a savory, luscious sauce made from soaked cashews, broth, and a few other simple ingredients.
 You can use cashew cream sauce as a tasty dairy-free alternative.
-Its great a versatile sauce that can be used for anything from pasta to tacos to pastries, you name it!
-Cashew Cream is the perfect vegan, dairy-free, gluten-free sauce you’ve been looking for!
+It’s great a versatile sauce that can be used for anything from pasta to tacos to pastries, you name it!

-So, I’ll be the first to say, regardless if you are vegan or not, cashew cream sauce is a MUST in your diet.
+So, I’ll be the first to say, regardless if you are vegan or not, cashew cream sauce is a MUST have!
 Beyond it tasting incredibly rich, velvety, and flavorsome, cashew cream has wonderful health benefits.
 It’s:

 Filled with heart-healthy essential fatty acids (the good stuff!), which help reduce blood pressure and cholesterol levels

 Packed with Protein: 5 grams of protein per ounce!

 Good source of copper and magnesium–important for bone health and maintenance of collagen and elastin in our bodies